Thrasherop/FinalProject/README.md

 Make sure you have Python 3 set up.
 Then, install the arcade module using:
     `pip3 install arcade`

+You will also need the `threading` module.
+This is in the python3 standard library.

 ## Project Structure
 ---